 All students at Auburn University at Montgomery who receive federal financial aid must make satisfactory academic progress toward completion of their degrees within a reasonable period of time.
 AUM’s standing committee on financial aid has approved the following standards defining satisfactory progress, in accordance with regulations issued by the U.S. Department of Education.
-Satisfactory Academic Progress status will be determined at the end of the spring semester each year.
+Satisfactory Academic Progress (SAP) status will be determined at the end of the spring semester each year.

 An undergraduate student is considered to be making satisfactory progress if he or she meets the following: